-Renewable gas is captured from dairy waste, wastewater treatment facilities, and landfills.
-The American Biogas Council ranks Washington State twenty-second in the nation for methane production potential from biogas sources, with the potential to develop 128 new projects within the state.
-Renewable natural gas costs more than conventional gas; however, it provides greenhouse gas benefits in two ways: 1) by reducing CO2e emissions that might otherwise occur if the methane and/or CO2 is not captured and brought to market, and 2) by avoiding the upstream emissions related to the production of the conventional gas that it replaces.
+Renewable natural gas (RNG) is captured from dairy waste, wastewater treatment facilities, and landfills.
+Although it is significantly more costly than conventional natural gas, RNG provides greenhouse gas benefits in two ways.
+Renewable natural gas reduces CO2e emissions that might otherwise occur if the methane and/or CO2 are not captured and brought to market, and it avoids the upstream emissions related to the production of the conventional natural gas that it replaces.